intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 kubectl port-forward svc/ambassador -n kubeflow 8080:80
 ```

-Now you can launch web preview.
+Now you can launch web preview and you should get the Kubeflow Ambassador page which looks something like: